Learn-Together-Pro/CgArt/curriculum/tasks/bake_texture.md

-# Create a chest model, divide it into _low and _high models.
-Add extra geometry to _high model and bake it to _low
+# Create a chest model
-## RESTRICTIONS
+Create a chest model, divide it into low and high models.
+Add extra geometry to high model and bake it to low

-### Models should not have N-gons, overlaping, duplicate vertices or other issues in topology.
+RESTRICTIONS: Models should not have N-gons, overlaping, duplicate vertices or other issues in topology.
 Try to minimize the number of polygons in the low model

-## You can use these images for inspiration or find your own.
+You can use these images for inspiration or find your own.

 P.S.
 You must create your own model, not repeat an existing one

 ![chest](/curriculum/reproduce/chest_box/chest_2.jpg)